-Northwestern University’s: Overall Acceptance Rate – Class of 2024
+Northwestern Acceptance Rate – Class of 2027

-Northwestern University Early Decision Acceptance Rate
+Northwestern ED Acceptance Rate

 Northwestern University Admissions – SAT, ACT, and Class Rank

-Admissions Trends & Notes – (Class of 2024)
+Admissions Trends & Notes – (Class of 2026 & 2027)

-- Undergraduates now come from 95 countries and speak 60+ languages.
+- Undergraduates now come from 100 countries and speak 60+ languages.

 Who Actually Gets Into Northwestern University?

-Let’s look at the demographics of the Northwestern University Class of 2023:
+Let’s look at the demographics of the Northwestern University Class of 2026:

 As at any highly-selective university, competition is toughest among those hailing from states with endless streams of qualified applicants (New York, California, Massachusetts).
 If you come from a less populated state like Alaska, North Dakota, or Montana, your location is more likely to provide a boost to your admissions chances.

-Looking at ethnic identity, the breakdown of members of the Class of 2023 was as follows:
+Looking at ethnic identity, the breakdown of one recent freshman class:

-- Asian American: 24.6%
+- Asian American: 25%

-- Hispanic: 12.8%
+- Hispanic: 17%

-- African American: 10.2%
+- African American: 12%

-- White: 57.2%
+- White: 52%

-- Male: 49%
+- Male: 47%

-- Female: 51%
+- Female: 53%

-How Northwestern University Rates Applicants
+How the University Rates Applicants

-There are four factors that Northwestern University ranks as being “very important” to their admissions process: rigor of secondary school record, class rank, GPA, and standardized test scores (test-optional for Class of 2021 only).
+There are four factors that Northwestern University ranks as being “very important” to their admissions process: rigor of secondary school record, class rank, GPA, and standardized test scores (test-optional through at least 2024).
 An additional five factors are considered to be “important”: essays, recommendations, extracurricular activities, character/personal qualities, and talent/ability.
 “Considered” items are an optional alumni interview, first-generation status, alumni relation (legacy), racial/ethnic status, volunteer work, paid work, and the level of an applicant’s interest in Northwestern.

 In the admissions office’s own words: “Northwestern evaluates applications holistically.
 We seek to develop a contextual understanding of a student based on different sources of information.”
 Elaborating on this process, the Dean of Undergraduate Admission recently stated the following:

-“Our review process is extremely thorough, taking into account the vast bdifferences between student experiences represented in our applicant pool.
+“Our review process is extremely thorough, taking into account the vast differences between student experiences represented in our applicant pool.
 Every student’s achievements, talents, and skills are considered within the context of her or his high school and community setting.
 Our decisions are not based upon any particular formula or quota.
 Northwestern has the resources to meet the full financial need of all admitted students.
 If you applied for financial aid as a U.S. citizen, permanent resident, or undocumented U.S. high school student, your financial need did not factor into our final decision.”

-It definitely helps if you are recruited as an athlete to join one of Northwestern University’s 19 Division I sports teams; there are presently around 470 varsity athletes at the school.
+It definitely helps if you are recruited as an athlete to join one of Northwestern University’s 19 Division I sports teams; there are presently around 500 varsity athletes at the school.

 Tips for Applying to Northwestern University

-If you plan on joining the 39,000+ Wildcat hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 52,000+ Wildcat hopefuls for the next admissions cycle, you should know the following:

 - Northwestern University expects to see evidence of advanced coursework in high school.
 Taking multiple advanced classes, particularly within your area of academic interest is a must.